brettvarney/SimpleAPI/README.md

 * The returned data is JSON, or a status code indicating the problem.
 Server errors are logged to stderr with a 500 response.
 * Returned data includes distance in miles to the nearest row data (pharmacies in this case), without forced rounding.
 * Distance is direct point-to-point, with no consideration for Earth's curvature.
 A better approach would be to use a map API to compare driving paths, but that was beyond the current scope.
+* No unit tests are included in this project.
+This is simply to reduce the complexity and dependencies; even a project this simple should have tests for end-user interactions, internal functions, and database access/manipulation.